 To keep using the software packages Power Meter Monitor, Optical Power Meter Utility or Multi Power Meter software after installing the Optical Power Monitor with the TLPM.dll driver, the user needs to revert to the driver PM100D.dll.
-To switch between the old PM100D.dll driver and the new TLPM.dll driver, a software tool, the Power Meter Driver Switcher and the Optical Power Monitor.
+To switch between the old PM100D.dll driver and the new TLPM.dll driver, a software tool, the Power Meter Driver Switcher (1), is installed together with the Optical Power Monitor.